sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/install-vscode.md

 ### Enhanced Context Selector

 Cody's Enhanced Context enables Cody to leverage search and embeddings-based context.
 Community users can generate local embeddings for their projects by clicking the icon next to the chat input.
-Users can also disable Enhanced Context to have more granular control of Cody's context by including `@-files` or `@#-symbols` in the chat input.
+Users can also disable Enhanced Context or configure more granular control of Cody’s context by including `@-files` or `@#-symbols` in the chat input.
+This feature only supports local files and paths relative to your workspace.
+Start typing `@`, and Cody will suggest files for you to include.

-**Note: Embeddings for Enterprise users are controlled by their administrators.**
+> Note: Embeddings for Enterprise users are controlled by their administrators.

 ![](https://storage.googleapis.com/sourcegraph-assets/Docs/CleanShot%202023-12-07%20at%2018.58.40%402x.png)